 “We’ve looked at cameras.
 We’ve looked at body worn cameras.
 Even if something occurred prior to this stop, we’ve been unable to substantiate it”, she said.
-Without such proof, all of the subsequent actions of the officers must be viewed skeptically.”
+Without such proof, all of the subsequent actions of the officers must be viewed skeptically.

 What we need to know: Did police have information about the driver or the car on the radio?
 What did they observe the driver or the car do?
-Do they have reason to believe there are weapons or illegal substances in the car?
+Did they have reason to believe there are weapons or illegal substances in the car?

-They may be justified in unholstering their weapons if they have reason to believe the driver or passenger poses a threat.
+Officers may be justified in unholstering their weapons if they have reason to believe the driver or passenger poses a threat.
 Very rarely would they be justified in approaching while pointing their weapons at the driver or a passenger as they approach.